 - Let the pile sit for two hours.
 This is known as centering.
 Now that the snow isn't being moved, the process of re-crystallization is taking place.

 - Collect about thirty sticks that are at least the diameter of your thumb.
 Push shorter sticks into the upper third of the dome and longer ones into the sides.
 These will be indicators for when to stop digging the inside out.

 - Dig out the cave after allowing the structure to center or crystallize.
 As you do so, dig until you hit the sticks you pushed in from the outside.

 - Carefully poke a hole in the center of the top of the dome.
 This should be about three inches in diameter.
 It will let out moisture as a result of respiration.

 - Collect pine boughs with very small branches to be used as a floor for the shelter.
 They will keep you off the cold surface of snow or frozen ground.
-Tarp or a Thermarest would be better.
+Tarp would be better.

-- Build a wind barrier using the snow which was dug out of the shelter so that a fire can be started.
+- Build a wind barrier using the snow from digging out the shelter so that a fire can be started.
 Do not build a fire inside the structure.

 Thumbnails of interior of QuinzeeClick thumbnail to view full-size

 The temperature on Sunday, February 3, when we made the Quinzee, was 13°F. After we made the video, Dan and I sat in the quinzee for a few minutes and it quickly warmed up.
 Dan slept in it Sunday night and the outside temperature dropped below 10°F. He was comfortable.